pinheadmz/EZ-XCP/README.md

 Built with Bitcore

-All data comes from blockscan.com, plans in future to integrate my own bitcoin node with Counterparty
+Counterparty data comes from blockscan.com, plans in future to integrate my own bitcoin node with Counterparty Bitcoin data comes from blockchain.info

-version: 1.1 (7.24.14)
+version: 1.2 (7.30.14)